ChronoSheets/ChronoSheets-Python-Client/docs/OrganisationGroupsApi.md

 # Enter a context with an instance of the API client
 with ChronoSheetsAPI.ApiClient() as api_client:
     # Create an instance of the API class
-    api_instance = ChronoSheetsAPI.OrganisationGroupsApi(api_client)
+    api_instance = organisation_groups_api.OrganisationGroupsApi(api_client)
-    x_chronosheets_auth = 'x_chronosheets_auth_example' # str | The ChronoSheets Auth Token
+    x_chronosheets_auth = "x-chronosheets-auth_example" # str | The ChronoSheets Auth Token
+    request = SaveOrganisationGroupRequest(
+        id=1,
+        organisation_group_name="organisation_group_name_example",
+        is_deleted=True,
-request = ChronoSheetsAPI.SaveOrganisationGroupRequest() # SaveOrganisationGroupRequest | A Save OrganisationGroup Request object containing updated fields.
+    ) # SaveOrganisationGroupRequest | A Save OrganisationGroup Request object containing updated fields.
 Make sure to specify the OrganisationGroup Id in the request object so that ChronoSheets knows which OrganisationGroup to update

+    # example passing only required values which don't have defaults set
     try:
         # Update an organisation group.
 Requires the 'ManageOrganisationGroups' permissions.
         api_response = api_instance.organisation_groups_update_organisation_group(x_chronosheets_auth, request)
         pprint(api_response)
-    except ApiException as e:
+    except ChronoSheetsAPI.ApiException as e:
         print("Exception when calling OrganisationGroupsApi->organisation_groups_update_organisation_group: %s\n" % e)
 ```